French Resistance: Museums and memorials

 After the war, museums and memorials commemorating the events and the people involved in the resistance were established throughout France.
+The museums help identify key issues of the history and remembrance of the Resistance.

 Cultural personalities

 The well-known personalities of France—intellectuals, artists, and entertainers—faced a serious dilemma in choosing to emigrate or to remain in France during the country's occupation.
-They understood that their post-war reputations would depend, in large part, on their conduct during the war years.
-Most who remained in France aimed to defend and further French culture and thereby weaken the German hold on occupied France.
-Some were later ostracized following accusations that they had collaborated.
 Among those who actively fought in the Resistance, a number died for it—for instance the writer Jean Prévost, the philosopher and mathematician Jean Cavaillès, the historian Marc Bloch, and the philosopher Jean Gosset; among those who survived and went on to reflect on their experience, a particularly visible one was André Malraux.

 Among prominent foreign figures who participated in the French Resistance was the political scientist and later Iranian Prime Minister Shapour Bakhtiar.
-After serving as the prime minister and strong man of the authoritarian Shah régime in Iran, he was forced back into Paris in the aftermath of the Islamic Revolution.
+After serving as the prime minister and strong man of the authoritarian Shah regime in Iran, he was forced back into Paris in the aftermath of the Islamic Revolution.
 He was assassinated on order of the Iranian Islamic Republic in 1991.

-Popular culture
+In popular culture

-The Resistance features in the Kevin Doherty novels Villa Normandie (Endeavour Press, 2015), particularly notable for its depiction of a female Resistance cell leader as the novel's main character, and Charlie's War (Endeavour Press, 2016), and also in the 1964 film The Train, based on fact about the Resistance's efforts to prevent a train carrying looted French art from getting to Germany.
+The Resistance features in the Kevin Doherty novels Villa Normandie (Endeavour Press, 2015), which depicts a female Resistance cell leader as the novel's main character, Charlie's War (Endeavour Press, 2016), and Landscape of Shadows (Oceanview Publishing, 2022), and also in films such as the 1964 film The Train, based on fact about the Resistance's efforts to prevent a train carrying looted French art from getting to Germany, and the 2011 film 15 Lads, about a group of young Resistance fighters, inspired by the real-life experiences of director Romain Cogitore's grandfather, Antoine Cogitore, as a Resistance fighter in the maquis of Grande Chartreuse when he was a teenager.

-In television; the series' Un village français (English: A French Village) tells the extended story of a community of resistance members and the harsh realities that such a group faced during the entirety of the French occupation, and Resistance, created by TF1 in France (as Résistance), is a drama set in German-occupied Paris in 1940 depicting the lives of students and teachers within the Resistance, loosely based on the activities of the Groupe du musée de l'Homme.
+In television, the series Un village français (English: A French Village) tells the extended story of a community of resistance members and the harsh realities that such a group faced during the entirety of the French occupation, and Resistance, created by TF1 in France (as Résistance), is a drama set in German-occupied Paris in 1940 depicting the lives of students and teachers within the Resistance, loosely based on the activities of the Groupe du musée de l'Homme.
 'Allo 'Allo!, a British sitcom featuring Resistance activities, was conceived as a parody of the earlier BBC drama series Secret Army, and a number of characters in the Star Trek television franchise are members of the maquis.

 Emmanuel d'Astier de La Vigerie, credited as Bernard, wrote the original French lyrics of Anna Marly's 1943 song "La Complainte du partisan", which later gained worldwide popularity as "The Partisan" with English lyrics adapted by Hy Zaret.
 The song describes the trials of a Resistance member from their perspective.
-Many artists have released versions of the song, in many languages, with the most well known release being by Leonard Cohen in 1969.
+Many artists have released versions of the song, in many languages, with the most well-known release being by Leonard Cohen in 1969.